 We are interested in molecular mechanisms underlying plant's responses to environment.
 Plants have evolved plastic developmental programs with both genetic and epigenetic basis to adapt their sessile mode of life to changing environment.
-Using an angiosperm, Arabidopsis thaliana and a liverwort, Marchantia polymorpha as model systems, we have been investigating (1) regulation of growth phase transition (especially, flowering) in response to environmental signals, (2) long-distance systemic signaling in control of development, (3) epigenetic regulation of apical meristem function, and (4) origin and evolution of regulatory systems for plastic development.
+Using an angiosperm, Arabidopsis thaliana and a liverwort, Marchantia polymorpha as model systems, we have been investigating (1) regulation of growth phase transition (especially, flowering) and aging in response to environmental and endogenous signals, (2) long-distance systemic signaling in control of development, (3) tissue-specific roles of circadian clock for optimal environmental responses, and (4) origin and evolution of regulatory systems for plastic development.